 eliciting the semantics of interactions, between moving objects themselves.
 One

-identifies potential meeting points between moving objects
+query which identifies potential meeting points between moving objects

 when their trajectories are not known fully or precisely.
-Another example is addressing
+Another example is

-identify efficient solutions that are also practical.
+efficient solutions that are also practical.
 In that sense, our solutions

 should scale.
 An important related question is then how to efficiently index

 trajectory data.
-Another question is whether parallelism can
+Another question is whether parallelism can be used to

 During the first year of this project we worked on the